 The deal is for three years and $10 million, according to the Atlanta Journal-Constitution.
 Two of the three years are guaranteed.
 The third year is a team option.

 “Glad to be back,” Scott tweeted with the hashtag #404.

 Scott, 26, was the 43rd pick in the 2012 draft.
-He is starting to become a solid player.
+He is starting to become a star player.
 He had a breakout year last year.
 In his second season last year, Scott averaged 9.6 points and 3.6 rebounds per game, according to Yahoo Sports.
 In the first-round playoff series against the Indiana Pacers he averaged 9.4 points and 2.6 rebounds.
 He had four double-figure scoring games in that series.

 The Hawks will soon have 14 players under contract.
 Shelvin Mack and Kent Bazemore have yet to sign their deals.
 Mack, whose deal is for three years and $9.7 million, agreed to his deal last week.

 im 27 years old.
 I graduated from Marist College with a Bachelors degree in Communications/Sports Communications in 2011.